We'd love to get to know you! Read on to find out a little bit about who we are, and don't hesitate to come say hi on Sunday!

 I enjoy hunting, reading, writing, jogging, and going on dates with my wife.
 I also like meeting new people, so if you visit FBC, come say hi.

-Lorene Lennox - Administrative/Secretarial
+Lorene Lennox - Admin/Bookkeeping

-Holly McFarlin - Staff Support
+Holly McFarlin - Administrative Assistant

 In the fall of 2012, my husband and myself, along with our toddler son and another on the way, began attending Fellowship Bible Church.
 Newly transplanted from California, we were eager to connect with a body of believers in Tacoma.
 We found a church home where we were welcomed into a family of believers.